Geodego/data_engineering_azure/4-azure_data_pipelines/6-Project.md

 storage directory which will be consumed by Synapse Analytics via CETAS.

 - Create a new pipeline
+- In `Move & Transform` section, add the dataflows.
 - Include dataflows for Agency, Employee and Title to be parallel
 - Add dataflows for payroll 2020 and payroll 2021.
 These should run only after the initial 3 dataflows have completed
 - After payroll 2020 and payroll 2021 dataflows have completed, dataflow for aggregation should be started.